Wasserwecken/genericTree/README.md

 # genericTree
-This projekt is a private case study about abstracting the quad and octree process, to enable a generic leaf bounding boxes and a dimensional and position type lose implementation.
+This project is a private case study about abstracting the quad and octree process, to enable a generic leaf bounding boxes and a dimensional and position type lose implementation.

 ## Features